 If medical people have problems like these when they themselves are the patients, is it any wonder that lay people become frustrated and worried as they try to make their way through the system?

-Patient advocates (or health advocates) represent those who need assistance with their medical care.
+Patient advocates (aka navigators or case managers) represent those who need assistance with their medical care.
 When people are sick and don’t know where to turn for help, professional patient advocates can act on their behalf by helping them “navigate” through the health care system.
-For people with breathing disorders, Select Respiratory Services provides health advocacy services, ensuring that our patients receive the very best of care and are well-informed every step of the way.
+For people with breathing disorders, the respiratory therapists at Select Respiratory Services advocate for our patients, ensuring that they receive the very best of care and are well-informed every step of the way.